anoma/nspec/docs/tutorial/engines/index.md

 As this function is strongly typed in the formal model / in juvix, the engine type thus determines a list of types, which seems long.
 Thus, let us "annotate" the above list.

+!!! todo

+	clean up the following annonated quote (ignore for the review for the moment) 🙏

 > - an {engine independent type for the} identity, namely a pair of
 >     - an external identity {type} and